zapier/visual-builder/docs/_docs/apikey.md

 Click _Save & Continue_ when finished to save your authentication settings.

 Then, test your authentication, adding a real account to ensure Zapier can successfully connect to your app and use your test API call.
-Check our [Authentication Testing docs](https://zapier.github.io/visual-builder/docs/auth#test) for more deatils, common errors you may encounter, and how to resolve those.
+Check our [Authentication Testing docs](https://zapier.github.io/visual-builder/docs/auth#test) for more details, common errors you may encounter, and how to resolve those.